PHACDataHub/infra-core/vertex-workbench-template/docs/network.md

 - As per the [GitHub metadata API](https://api.github.com/meta), GitHub uses Public IP addresses from the range 140.82.112.0/20.
 - All egress is routed through a NAT Gateway router, so all private source IPs are translated to a public IP via the NAT Gateway.

+## Downloading/Uploading files via Cloud console:

+**Notes**
+- Communication between user workstations and Google Cloud Storage via the Cloud console is over the public internet.
+The confidentiality and integrity of data is protected via HTTPS encryption.
+- Although communication occurs over the public internet, all teams instantiating this template agree to access the Cloud console to upload/download data from Cloud Storage only on the official workstations connected to the organization's VPN.
+- Going forward, Beyond Corp will be used to enforce context awareness to permit access to the Cloud console only from devices with an IP address belonging to a VPN CIDR.
+- More information can be found in the [Policies and Procedures](./policies-and-procedures.md).

 ## Attribution